joinpursuit/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?
+charles.homePlanet will be Pluto and charlesFromJupiter.homePlanet will be Jupiter because charles is an alien type whos home planet is pluto and charlesfromjupiter is charles but his homeplanet is changed to jupiter

 ## Question 5